petersulyok/smfc/doc/X14H14_MANUAL_FANCONTROL.md

 when choosing a duty: drop a fan below it and the BMC declares a fan failure and takes the fans away from you.

-> ⚠️ **On workstation boards with slow fans, the floor is the tacho, not the fan.** These
-> BMCs (AST2500/AST2600) are tuned for fast server fans.
-Fit slow ~1800 RPM workstation
-> fans (as on the X14SAE-F) and the tacho counter cannot resolve them below roughly
-> **420 RPM — it reports 0** even though the fan is still spinning fine.
-The BMC reads 0,
-> declares a fan failure, and forces the zone to 100 %.
-The tell-tale: RPM readings that
-> only ever appear as multiples of ~140 (560, 700, 840 …), drop to a rare 420, and then
-> jump straight to **0** — never 280 or 140.
-Consequence: **there is no duty that is both
-> quiet and error-free** — any duty low enough to be quiet drops the fan under the tacho
-> floor and trips the false failure.
-Keep every fan above ~560 RPM, or run Full Speed.
-It
-> is not a broken or stalling fan; the BMC simply cannot measure a slow one.

 ---
 # Part 3 — OpenBMC boards